 Application process and the documents for the application

-Applicants must submit the application form electronically in due time and completed in accordance with instructions, with corresponding annexes and supporting documents attached.
-Incomplete applications will not be considered.
+- Applicants must submit the application form electronically in due time and completed in accordance with instructions, with corresponding annexes and supporting documents attached.
+Incomplete or late incoming applications will not be considered.
 All applications, documents and attachments must be in English.

-On the very top of this page, you find a "Apply for funding"-button.
+- On the very top of this page, you find a "Apply for funding"-button.
 Press it, and it leads to the online application portal.
-It is not possible to send in applications, when a call is not active, however, it is possible to create a user and familiarise yourself with the content of the application.
+It is not possible to send in applications, when a call is not active, however, it is possible to create a user profile and familiarize yourself with the content of the application.

 Prepare these obligatory documents for your application:

-- You need to create a timeline/overview of activities and when they will be executed, who is responsible etc. This must be attached to the application in the online portal (your own format and in Excel).
+- You need to create a timeline/overview of activities and results, when they will be executed, who is responsible etc. This must be attached to the application in the online portal

-- You need to download budget and communication forms below, fill them out, and upload them to our digital application form.
+- You need to download the budget and communication form below, fill them out, and upload them to our digital application form.
 All amounts in the budget must be in Danish Kroner!

 - You need to attach a Letter of Commitment from each partner of the project.
 The file must be in PDF, and should be attached directly in the application in the right chapter, when applying through the portal.
-It should include a statement of commitment as well as which tasks the partner is responsible for in project (your own format in PDF with signatures).
+It should include a statement of commitment as well as which tasks the partner is responsible for in project.